 Aims and Scope

 The Canadian Journal of Economics (CJE) is a general interest journal that welcomes submissions in all fields.
 It receives around 300 submissions per year and publishes around 50 of these papers.
-In 2018, the median and mean time to a first decision were 75 and 84 days, respectively.
+In 2019, the median and mean time to a first decision were both 75 days.